French Girl: Critical response

 The film received generally negative reviews.

 Amy Nicholson wrote in the New York Times: "The filmmakers James A. Woods and Nicolas Wright push their script dangerously close to parody.
 But there are at least a dozen good zingers in here, particularly a three-part punchline from Ed Weeks as a snobbish food critic that kicks off with, “Have you ever seen an emaciated dolphin?”
 The trouble is, none of the performances are on the same wavelength: Hudgens is an outrageously hilarious monster; Brochu, an earnest heroine; and the increasingly unhinged Braff tries too hard to be empathetic.
-The more he wants us to sympathize with his hapless character, the more unforgivable Gordon’s actions feel."
+The more he wants us to sympathize with his hapless character, the more unforgivable Gordon's actions feel."

 In Variety, Lisa Kennedy wrote: "For every inventive or simply satisfying rom-com, there are dozens of clumsy, rote ones — French Girl falls among the latter."

 Radheyan Simonpillai in The Globe and Mail wrote: "It just makes me crave a CanCon rom-com where divisive cultural gaps are explored in a way that doesn’t feel so detached from reality, and this country’s history."

-On Rotten Tomatoes, it holds an approval rating of 25% based on 24 reviews.
+On Rotten Tomatoes, it holds an approval rating of 24% based on 25 reviews.